NickKelly1/graphql-typescript-server/readme.md

 GraphQL makes this a easier than REST since GraphQL API's often served off a single URL removing the need for "links".
 Furthermore, GraphQL's introspective type system lets developers circumvent API docs.

-### Leveraging Query Resolution for Flexible Structures
+### Leveraging Query Resolution to Create Flexible Graphs

 Understanding how GraphQL resolves a queries by separating `Type` and `Source` lets us build flexible and well separated JSON structures.